drpietz/better-digitalocean-dyndns/README.md

 Optional for A and AAAA records.
 You can use `%v4` to insert the IPv4 address and `%v6` for the IPv6 address respectively.
 Use `%%` to insert a literal %.

 `host` is used as an identifier to determine whether a host is supposed to handle dynamic IP updates for this record.
 If not present, any host will update the record.

 ## Handling multiple hosts
-You can use the host property of dynamic records to specify the name of the host, which is supposed to handle dns updates for this record.
+You can use the host property of dynamic records to specify the name of the host, which is supposed to handle DNS updates for this record.
+By default, the value of `os.gethostname()` is used, but can be changed in the config.ini.